se-for-sci/se-for-sci.github.io/content/week09_compiled/debugging.md

 - In python, you have PyCharm developed by Jetbrains available at [this web page](https://www.jetbrains.com/pycharm/).

-- For Python, but also C, C++ anf Fortran you have the brand new Visual Studio 2022 from Microsoft available [here](https://visualstudio.microsoft.com/vs/).
+- For Python, but also C, C++ and Fortran you have the brand new Visual Studio 2022 from Microsoft available [here](https://visualstudio.microsoft.com/vs/).

 Here is a screenshot of the PyCharm IDE: ![](complexLook.jpg)